sharkPulse/sharkPulseR/README.md

 ## Installation

-You can install the package directly from GitHub using the devtools package:
+You can install the package directly from this GitHub repo using:

 `devtools::install_github("sharkPulse/sharkPulseR")`